Solar Eclipse 2020: Time, Date, Visibility

 Why June 21 Annular Solar Eclipse special?

-During the June 21 solar eclipse the Sun is expected to appear as a necklace of pearls for around 30 seconds, and thus it gets the "ring of fire" nickname.
+During the June 21 solar eclipse, the Sun is expected to appear as a necklace of pearls for around 30 seconds, and thus it gets the "ring of fire" nickname.

 Annular Solar Eclipse: Date and Time in India

-The astronomical event will start at 9:15 am on June 21 as per Indian timings..
+The astronomical event will start at 9:15 am on June 21 as per Indian timings.
 While the full eclipse will start from 10:17 am with the maximum eclipse occurring at 12:10 pm.
 The solar eclipse will end at 3:04 pm in the country.
 The duration of the eclipse will be approximately six hours.

 Astronomical Event (June 21): Annular Solar Eclipse